hyperledger-archives/sawtooth-docs-archive/docs/1.2/sysadmin_guide/setting_up_sawtooth_network.md

 ### Test a single node

-After `starting Sawtooth services <systemd>`{.interpreted-text role="doc"} on one node, you can use any or all of the following commands to test basic Sawtooth functionality.
+After [starting Sawtooth services](#testing-sawtooth-functionality) on one node, you can use any or all of the following commands to test basic Sawtooth functionality.

 - Confirm that the REST API is reachable.